PrabhatVerma007/PrabhatVerma007/README.md

 ## 🚀 About Me

-- 🌱 I’m currently learning [Technologies or Topics you're currently learning]
+- 🌱 I’m currently learning Artificial Intelligence
-- 👯 I’m looking to collaborate on [Projects or areas where you're looking for collaboration]
+- 👯 I’m looking to collaborate on Projects related to AI
-- 💬 Ask me about [Topics you are knowledgeable about and willing to help with]
+- 💬 Ask me about Deep Learning, AI, Data Science
-- 📫 How to reach me: [Your email or other contact information]
+- 📫 How to reach me: vprabhat349@gmail.com
-- ⚡ Fun fact: [A fun fact about you]
+- ⚡ Fun fact: I have a keen interest in both cybersecurity and AI
 ## 🛠️ Technologies & Tools

 Here are some of the technologies and tools I work with:

-- Programming Languages: [List of programming languages, e.g., JavaScript, Python, Java]
+- Programming Languages: Python, CPP
-- Web Development: [Frameworks and libraries, e.g., React, Angular, Node.js]
-- Databases: [Database technologies, e.g., MySQL, MongoDB, PostgreSQL]
+- Databases: MySQL, MyPHPadmin
-- DevOps: [Tools and platforms, e.g., Docker, Kubernetes, Jenkins]
-- Others: [Any other relevant tools or technologies]
+- Others: Tableau, Power BI

 ## 📈 GitHub Stats